grrowl/everyonesplaylist/README.md

 ## development

-Server: `forever index.js --watch`
+Server: `npm run` or `npm run dev`
-Client: `npm run watch` or `webpack --progress --watch`
+Client: `npm run client` or `webpack --progress --watch`

 ## to do

-* it would be nice to implement redux and a simple router so the ui can actually progress. just on the client. serve index.html for all matching requests (add them to routes.js) (gotta finish redux)
+* periodic tasks to:
+  * refresh user's `access_token`s with their `refresh_token`s before they expire
+  * run each active experiment, update playlists and databases

+* small-scale experiment, proof-of-concept (1-5 users range)
+  * super-charged collaborative playlists
+  * lovers collaborative playlist
+  * playlist publishing (would be nice to have its own route for public display)

 * getPlaylists in experiements return max 20 results. need to implement paging

-* ~~`req.callbackParams` will be set as long as there's things in the URL, but those params will only work for one auth -- we need to redirect the user back to `/` when they're validated~~
+* react router, or any front-end routes implementation; for linking to individal playlists or experiments

 ### dumb-level priority